-- Business operator who develops AI (e.g., a business operator that develops the generative AI model itself.
-AI Developer in these Guidelines) - Business operator who develops software incorporating a developed AI (e.g., a business operator that develops software to enable the use of developed generative AI in a chat format.
-AI Developer in these Guidelines) - Business operator who provides outside parties with such software (e.g., a business operator that provides software to general consumers to use generative AI in a chat format.
-AI Provider in these Guidelines) - Business operator who provides outside parties with services for which the provided software has been customized (e.g., a business operator that provides services specialized for specific applications to companies using existing generative AI models.
-AI Provider in these Guidelines) - Business operator who uses such services (AI Business User in these Guidelines)
+Business operator who develops AI (e.g., a business operator that develops the generative AI model itself.
+AI Developer in these Guidelines)

+- Business operator who develops software incorporating a developed AI (e.g., a business operator that develops software to enable the use of developed generative AI in a chat format.
+AI Developer in these Guidelines) - Business operator who provides outside parties with such software (e.g., a business operator that provides software to general consumers to use generative Al in a chat format.
+Al Provider in these Guidelines) - Business operator who provides outside parties with services for which using provided software has been customized (e.g., a business operator that provides services specialized for specific applications to companies using existing generative AI models.
+AI Provider in these Guidelines)